floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer_artefacts.md

 ### Allow demo certificates and auto-initialization

-By adding these two lines, Search Guard will accept the generated demo certificates and initialize the Search Guard index with the contents from the `<Elasticsearch directory>/plugins/search-guard-{{site.searchguard.esmajorversion}}/sgconfig` directory.
+By adding these two lines, Search Guard will accept the generated demo certificates and initialize the Search Guard index with the contents from the `<OpenSearch/Elasticsearch directory>/plugins/search-guard-{{site.searchguard.esmajorversion}}/sgconfig` directory.

 ```yaml
 searchguard.allow_unsafe_democertificates: true